 You have diarrhea that does not go away.
 On top of constantly making bathroom visits being a nuisance, you worry that a serious illness is behind it.
 There are many causes of diarrhea, and some share symptoms—making it difficult to determine what is behind your discomfort.
 Like a number of these conditions, Crohn’s disease and lactose intolerance have some things in common.

 It is important to know the facts, as these disorders are widespread.
 The former affected over three million adults in the United States in 2015.
-The latter is much more common, striking anywhere between 30 and 50 million adults in the United States.
+The latter is much more common, striking anywhere between 30 to 50 million adults in the United States.
 Here is valuable information about each and how to tell the difference between them.

 • Abdominal cramps and pain